Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 Refining copy, improving rate estimate placement, flagging ineligible users earlier, and polishing the overall experience.

-A long scrolling form asks users to take in the entire problem at once.
-A question-by-question flow asks them to answer one thing, then move on.
-The cognitive difference is significant — and it shows in completion rates.
+A long scrolling form asks users to take in everything at once.
+A question-by-question flow asks for one thing, then moves on.
+The cognitive difference is significant, and it shows in completion rates.

 We also removed the "Next" button entirely.
-Tapping an answer automatically advances the flow; a "Back" button is always available.
-That single interaction change cut the number of required taps roughly in half.
+Tapping an answer advances the flow; a "Back" button is always available.
+That one change cut required taps roughly in half, and it makes every tap feel like progress: the bar advances and the screen transitions with each answer, instead of users weighing whether to continue.

 Nielsen Norman Group